|

 Recruitment and Appointment of the Trustees

-The trustees may appoint a person who is willing to act to be a trustee either to fill a vacancy or as an additional trustee provided that the appointment does not cause the number of trustees to exceed any number fixed by or in accordance with the articles as the maximum number of trustees.
-A trustee so appointed shall hold office only until the next following Annual General Meeting and shall not be taken into account in determining the trustees who are to retire by rotation.
-If not reappointed at such Annual General Meeting, he shall vacate office at the conclusion thereof
+The Trustees may appoint a person who is willing to act to be a Trustee either to fill a vacancy or as an additional Trustee provided that the appointment does not cause the number of Trustees to exceed any number fixed by or in accordance with the articles as the maximum number of Trustees.
+A Trustee so appointed shall hold office only until the next following AGM and shall not be taken into account in determining the Trustees who are to retire by rotation.
+If not reappointed at such AGM, the Trustee shall vacate office at the conclusion thereof.

 There are no other bodies or societies that may nominate a Trustee.